Topics:

 see http://www.boutell.com/gd/.

-Here is an example of simple CGI script called hello.cgi,
+Here are examples of simple CGI scripts called hello.cgi, written in

 |